 We keep a centralised register of CYP with medical needs.
-The Lead First Aider and Inclusion Leader has responsibility for keeping the register up to date.
+The Headteacher / named person has responsibility for keeping the register up to date.

-14.0 Asthma
+14. Asthma

-- School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation. - We have a generic asthma plan in place in school which details how asthma attacks are managed.
+- School staff are aware that, although it is a relatively common condition, asthma can develop into a life-threatening situation. - We have a generic asthma plan in place in school which details how asthma attacks are managed.
 This plan is displayed in prominent locations in school. - CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
 This would be in rare circumstances where an inhaler has become lost or unusable.
-Parents are informed by phonecall and standard email if their child has used the schools emergency inhaler. - The Lead First Aider is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept with the Lead First Aider.
-Along with a register of CYP whose parent/s has given permission for these to be used as appropriate. - The Lead First Aider is responsible for ensuring the emergency inhalers and spacers are washed as necessary
+Parents are informed by a phone call and a standard email if their child has used the school's emergency inhaler. - The named person is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept with the Lead First Aider Along with a register of CYP whose parent/s has given permission for these to be used as appropriate. - The Headteacher / named person is responsible for ensuring the emergency inhalers and spacers are washed as necessary

-15.0 Access to emergency defibrillator
+15. Access to emergency defibrillator